island-is/island.is/handbook/technical-overview/api-design-guide/documentation.md

 A good Open API Specification document also contains the following:

 - Uses the [`Servers`](https://spec.openapis.org/oas/v3.1.0#server-object) object in the root to describe the endpoints for the API service.
-- Uses the [`Example Object`](https://spec.openapis.org/oas/v3.1.0#example-object) to show example responses for each operation.
+- Uses the [`Example Object`](https://spec.openapis.org/oas/v3.1.0#example-object) to show example path and query parameters, request and response body for each operation.
 - Documents all expected HTTP statuses in the [`Response Object`](https://spec.openapis.org/oas/v3.1.0#responses-object), both success and errors.
 - Describes all the content types with a [`Media Type Object`](https://spec.openapis.org/oas/v3.1.0#media-type-object) for operations, both requests and responses.
 - Orders the [`Parameter Objects`](https://spec.openapis.org/oas/v3.1.0#parameter-object) to list all required parameters before optional.